-SHELBY COOKEis a film critic and curator, specialising in celebrity culture and identity on screen.
-She writes interdisciplinary, often combining her interests in other areas (such as performance art, theatre, music and internet culture) with cinema and other forms of visual media.
+SHELBY COOKEis an internationally known film critic and curator, specialising in British cinema and identity on screen.
+She writes interdisciplinary, often combining her interests in other areas of art and culture with cinema and visual media.

 AWARDS AND RECOGNITION